Shortlisted for the 2025 OMC Bocas Prize for Caribbean Literature

 Brief

-A. K. Herman was born in Scarborough, Tobago.
-A. K. writes fiction and poetry and was shortlisted for the 2009 Commonwealth Short Story Prize and placed 2nd in the 2011 Small Axe Journal Literary Contest.
+A. K. Herman is a Caribbean poet and fiction writer, born in Scarborough, Tobago.
+Her debut collection, The Believers: Stories, is shortlisted for the 2025 OMC Bocas Prize for Caribbean Literature.
 Her writing has appeared in Doek!
-Literary Journal, Lolwe, The Waterstone Review, Shenandoah and others.
-A. K. lives in New York.
+Literary Journal, Lolwe, The Waterstone Review, Shenandoah Literary Journal and others.
+A. K. lives in New York and is working on a novel.

 Long

 A. K. Herman was born in Scarborough, Tobago.
-She writes fiction and poetry and was shortlisted for the 2009 Commonwealth Short Story Prize and placed 2nd in the 2011 Small Axe Journal Literary Contest.
+She writes fiction and poetry and was shortlisted for the 2025 OMC Bocas Prize for Caribbean Literature.
 Growing up, A. K. heard fantastical stories about Tobago, its people, beliefs, and practices.
 Childhood tales and her time living in Brooklyn’s Little Caribbean- a vibrant neighborhood of immigrants and visitors from the Caribbean and Latin America-- inspires her writing, which also serves as historical documents that capture culture, belief and practices that have faded or are fading.
 A. K.’s writing has appeared in Doek!
 Literary Journal, Lolwe, The Waterstone Review, Shenandoah and others.
 A. K. lives in New York.